bft-smart/fabric-orderingservice/README.md

 Make also sure to set the `$FABRIC_CFG_PATH` environment variable to the absolute path of the `./sampleconfig` directory of the fork.
 You should be able to do this by typing `export FABRIC_CFG_PATH=$GOPATH/src/github.com/hyperledger/fabric/sampleconfig/` in the command line.
 If you are using multiple terminals, you might need to type this command in each one of them.

 To compile the Java code provided by this repository, you can simply type `ant` in its main folder.
+To compile the images available at Docker Hub, enter the `docker_images` sub-directory and run the `create_docker_images.sh` script (you will need to provide the name for the system channel as an argument).

 ## Launching 4 ordering nodes and a single frontend